sl3597/sl3597.github.io/_pages/about.md

 I am an **M.Eng. student in Electrical and Computer Engineering at Cornell Tech, Cornell University**, and currently a **Research Assistant in the Computer Systems Laboratory**, advised by **Prof. Mohamed Abdelfattah**.

-My research lies at the intersection of **computer architecture, machine learning systems, and ASIC/SoC design**, with a focus on building **high-performance, resource-efficient systems for LLM inference**.
-I am particularly interested in **cross-stack co-design**, spanning from quantization algorithms and kernel optimization to memory-centric system architectures.
+My research lies at the intersection of **Computer Architecture, Machine Learning Systems, and ASIC/SoC Design**, with a focus on building **high-performance, resource-efficient systems for LLM inference**.
+I am particularly interested in **Hardware Software Co-design** across the system stack, ranging from quantization algorithms and kernel optimization to memory-centric system architectures.

 Prior to Cornell, I received my **B.Eng. in Electronic and Electrical Engineering with First-Class Honors** from **University College London (UCL)**.
+After graduation, I worked as a **Research Assistant at Tsinghua University** under the supervision of **Prof. Shuwen Deng**, where I conducted research on **CXL and memory systems**.

 ---